-CSU Policy: Religious Holidays & Observances
+CSU Policy: Accommodation of Religious Faith, Belief, and Spiritual Observances

 Owner: Provost/Executive Vice President Policy ID#: 1-1001-017